Vehsamrak/backend-refactoring-challenge/README.md

 * Commented code removed from Repositories
 * Job entity validation moved to validator class.
 New custom validation constraint annotation implemented
 * New unit tests naming strtegy applies pattern: "methodUnderTest_GivenState_ExpectedResult".
 Try-catch block used in tests instead of @expectedException annotation, to achieve AAA-pattern.
-* Serialization used for entities creation, instead of arrays mapping.
-JMSSerializer is used for deserialization, while JsonSerializable interface is used for serialization, because native serialization is much faster (no library overhead) and simpler to use for client code (less code, no dependencies, json_encode support).
+* JMSSerializer is used for DTO deserialization, while JsonSerializable interface is used for Entities serialization, because native serialization is much faster (no library overhead) and simpler to use for client code (less code, no dependencies, json_encode support).
+Explicit jsonSerialize on entities to define API contract.
+It is fragile to depend on property names.
 * Builders removed.
 Requests are serialized into DTOs, validates and then goes to entity factories with explicit object mapping, instead of arrays usage.
 * Remove app/Resources with unused views.
 * [Critical] TargetEntity property in ORM\ManyToOne annotation in Job entity has typo.
 Fixed to valid related entity classname.